AksharaaSharmaa/Dialogue_Visualiser/README.md

 - Results stored in a structured database for analysis
 - Regular review cycles to incorporate findings into development

-This enhancement demonstrates my commitment to creating a tool that genuinely serves the needs of the discourse analysis community while showing my proactive approach to the GSoC project.
+This enhancement demonstrates my commitment to creating a tool that genuinely serves the needs of the discourse analysis community while showing my proactive approach to the project.

 ## 🚀 Installation